 - A refund may be issued for a withdrawal from any league before the second game of play.
 After the second game of play refunds will only be issued due to illness or injury, in which case documented proof will be required (i.e. a doctor’s note).
 Refund requests made from a Visa or Mastercard will be credited directly back to the card used for the original payment.
 Refund requests made from a payment by cash, debit, or cheque will be refunded in the form of a cheque by mail.
 Please allow up to three weeks for the cheque to arrive in the mail.
-Please note that a 25% withdrawal fee will apply to any and all refunds.
+Please note that a 25% withdrawal fee will apply to all refunds.

 - An administrative fee of $40.00 is applied to any returned cheques.

 Program Modifications / Cancellations

 All program dates, times, locations and fees are subject to changes.
 The most up-to-date information will be posted on our website.

 Intramurals reserves the right to cancel games without notice for a variety of reasons.
 These games will not be made up and will not directly affect standings.
 These reasons include, but are not limited to: facility malfunctions, insufficient participants, and extreme weather.

 Please note that the Intramurals program does not provide personal equipment.
 Please ensure that you have proper equipment prior to your game to ensure entry.